JoshMU1020/Reminiscence/README.md

 ![View Pages Empty](images/test_5.png)

 The second button is called "Create New Page" which as the name suggests, allows the user to create a new page collage.
-This screen is set up with a 2 by 2 grid of boxes that contain features to allow the user to either enter a note into a box of their choice or enter an image to take up the box space.
+This screen is set up with a 2 by-2 grid of boxes that contain features to allow the user to either enter a note into a box of their choice or enter an image to take up the box space.
 This screen also contains three buttons of its own.
 The first is to return to the main menu.
 The second is the save the page collage to the "View Pages" screen.
 The last button is to clear the page grid back to a blank state.

 ![Create Page Empty](images/test_6.png)